amuzetnom02/asecn/control/managers_log.md

 *   Finalized input validation for the Perception Layer.
 *   Started implementing the Treasury module's blockchain integration.
 *   Documented security considerations and planned mitigations.

+### 2025-04-26

+* Installed `dspy` system-wide for enhanced debugging and monitoring.
+* Updated all documentation to reflect recent progress and security considerations.
+* Began planning for the integration of Open Interpreter and AutoGen for advanced automation workflows.
+* Addressed incomplete security documentation by adding detailed sections in the System Report.

+### Security Updates

+* Enhanced private key management protocols.
+* Implemented transaction signing security measures.
+* Added rate-limiting mechanisms for external API calls.
+* Documented all security concerns and mitigations in the System Report.